 Where will you go when an emergency illness or injury strikes?
 When you need skilled medical care right away, there’s a dependable answer: The Emergency Services Department at Perry Memorial Hospital.
-You know that whatever happens, we are here and prepared for anything — 24/7.
+No matter what happens, we are here and prepared for anything — 24/7.

-The staff serving the Perry Memorial Hospital Emergency Services Department has a patient- and community-centered focus and a commitment to delivering quality emergency medical care.
+The staff serving the Perry Memorial Hospital Emergency Services Department have a patient- and community-centered focus and a commitment to delivering quality emergency medical care.

 Princeton Emergency Medicine Specialists (PEMS) provides full-time emergency services for our patient families.
 PEMS is owned and operated by Dr. Neal Edelson and Dr. John Timmons.
 Five full-time providers — Dr. Eric Castro, Dr. Andrew Harris, Dr. Len Kaczorowski, Dr. John Gaskill and Dr. Rick Cernovich — join Drs.
 Edelson and Timmons to provide emergency physician care at Perry Memorial Hospital.
 Several part-time physicians have also been retained to help with occasional shifts and backup.
 All physicians are or will be emergency medicine board-certified.
 Dr. Neal Edelson is the on-site Medical Director for the Emergency Department.